 Jon Cavallero

 Jon Cavallero is Professor of Rhetoric, Film, and Screen Studies at Bates College and the Founding Director of the Bates Film Festival.
-Under his leadership, the BFF has quickly grown into a regionally respected, bi-annual event.
-In just three iterations, the festival has screened over 75 films originating from 6 different continents, and welcomed over 40 guest filmmakers.
-In addition to his work with the Bates Film Festival, Cavallero is a widely published author.
-His book Hollywood’s Italian American Filmmakers: Capra, Scorsese, Savoca, Coppola, and Tarantino was published by the University of Illinois Press in 2011, and his second book Television Directors, Race, and Gender: Written Out of the Story will be published by Routledge in August 2024.
-He is also the co-editor of Italian American Review’s special issue on “Italian Americans and Television,” and his essays have appeared in numerous journals including Cinema Journal/The Journal of Cinema and Media StudiesJournal of Film and VideoThe Journal of Popular Culture, MELUS, and The Journal of Popular Film & Television.
+Under his leadership, the Bates Film Festival has grown into a regionally respected, bi-annual event.
+In just four iterations, the festival has screened over 100 films originating from 6 different continents and welcomed over 60 guest filmmakers, including John Turturro, Chris Cooper, and John Sayles.
+Cavallero has also authored two books: Hollywood’s Italian American Filmmakers: Capra, Scorsese, Savoca, Coppola, and Tarantino (University of Illinois Press, 2011) and Television Directors, Race, and Gender: Written Out of the Story (Routledge, 2024).
+He is the co-editor of Italian American Review’s special issue on “Italian Americans and Television,” and his essays have appeared in numerous journals including Cinema Journal/The Journal of Cinema and Media StudiesJournal of Film and VideoThe Journal of Popular Culture, MELUS, and The Journal of Popular Film & Television.
 Cavallero currently sits on the editorial boards of Journal of Film and Video and Diasporic Italy.
 At Bates, he teaches courses on US and global media with a particular focus on the representation of race, ethnicity, and gender.
+Cavallero previously taught at the University of Arkansas, Penn State University and Indiana University – Bloomington, where he was a two-time recipient of the Excellence in Teaching Award.
 He earned his B.A. from Georgetown University, his M.A. from Penn State University, and his Ph.D. from Indiana University – Bloomington.
 He lives in Yarmouth, Maine with his family.